AriFordsham/GHCWiki/prelude710/ftp.md

 There are two clear paths for how to evolve Data.List from here.

-The first is to deprecate the re-export of the methods from the Prelude in 7.12 and to remove them entirely in 7.14.
+1.)
+Deprecate the re-export of the methods from the Prelude in 7.12 and to remove them entirely in 7.14.
 This ensures that group A never feels any pain at all, and that group B gets a deprecation window of warnings notifying them that they don't have to use the combinators qualified any more.
 The cost of this approach is that we'd have no place in `base` to house monomorphic versions of these combinators.

-A second alternative that may be viable is to concoct some form of WEAK pragma or enable users to export type restricted versions of another combinator and then apply this pragma to these members of `Data.List`.
+2.)
+Concoct some form of WEAK pragma or enable users to export type restricted versions of another combinator and then apply this pragma to these members of `Data.List`.
 This could revert those combinators to monomorphic form, but requires a more controversial language extension that has some potentially thorny implementation issues to work through, and we've elected not to presume they can be resolved.

-By adopting the intermediate state we enable the maximal amount of existing code to continue to work, without committing to either one of these plans at this time without broader community discussion.
+By adopting this admittedly awkward intermediate state we enable the maximal amount of existing code to continue to work, without committing to either one of these plans at this time without broader community discussion.

 # There are lots of functions that could be generalized further, but are not.
-For example, mapM, forM and sequence could all be expressed in terms of Applicative instead of Monad.
+For example, `mapM`, `forM` and `sequence` could all be expressed in terms of `Applicative` instead of `Monad`.

-We can't remove `mapM` for the reasons mentioned above at this time: It is an existing member of the class and can't be removed without a deprecation cycle, but it also has the concrete counter-example where `mapM` can avoid blowing the stack where `traverse` must. `sequence` is similarly an existing member of the class, and can't be removed without a deprecation cycle.
+We can't remove `mapM` for the reasons mentioned above at this time: It is an existing member of the class and can't be removed without a deprecation cycle, but it also has the concrete counter-example where `mapM` can avoid blowing the stack where `traverse` must. `sequence` is similarly an existing member of the class, and can't be removed without a deprecation cycle, and can't be generalized without breaking the existing instances and since it is implemented through `mapM id` suffers the same concern as `mapM`.

-# Similarly things like length could be generalized to Num, making length and genericLength equivalent.
+# Similarly things like `length` could be generalized to `Num`, making `length` and `genericLength` equivalent.

 `length` is left ungeneralized with regards to the numeric type primarily because `genericLength` has absolutely abysmal performance.
 One of the pragmatic guidelines we followed is that we can't make code slower.

-# While the Prelude operations (e.g. foldr) will now work on containers such as Vector, they still won't work on things like ByteString or Text, which in some code is used far more than other non-list containers.
+# While the `Prelude` operations (e.g. `foldr`) will now work on containers such as `Vector`, they still won't work on things like `ByteString` or `Text`, which in some code is used far more than other non-list containers.

+The same could be said for `Functor`.

-The trend of API duplication for monomorphic containers cannot be entirely reversed without accepting a lot of limitations, moving to a library that lies outside of what is standardizable, and simultaneously giving up a lot of the nice theoretical properties that motivate Foldable and Traversable.
+The trend of API duplication for monomorphic containers cannot be entirely reversed without accepting a lot of limitations, moving to a library that lies outside of what is standardizable, and simultaneously giving up a lot of the nice theoretical properties that motivate `Foldable` and `Traversable`.

+Packages such as `mono-traversable` attempt to address this more general need.
+However, they rely on many language extensions.
+Inviting an API that is necessarily based on type families or MPTCs + fundeps into standards discussion would be a huge move, but then there are pragmatic concerns around polymorphic recursion and the details of all intermediate types used during a `Traversal` leaking into the signature of your methods, so the `mono-traversable` path is not a clear win.

+Finally, the `mono-traversable` path is also incapable of handling type-changing assignments.
+Variants which are capable of type-changing assignment, such as `Each` in the `lens` package introduce a number of type inference concerns in practice.

 # Some functions in Data.List could be generalized to Foldable, but have not been.
 For example, isPrefixOf and isInfixOf can be generalised.
 More generally, anything with a list in an argument position can be generalized.